 The Interledger Protocol (ILP) is the core of the Interledger protocol suite.

-Colloquially the whole Interledger stack is sometimes referred to as "ILP".
+Colloquially, the whole Interledger stack is sometimes referred to as "ILP".
 Technically, however, the Interledger Protocol is only one layer in the stack.

-The Interledger protocol suite may be used to transact across any ledgers and connectors, whether they are public or private.
+The "Interledger protocol suite" can be used among any network of peered connectors, be it public or private.
 There is no single network that all parties must connect to to use these protocols.